 Short (69 minutes), silly (requisite bad lines and half-baked behavior littering the script landscape and make-do settings), cheaply done (that rocket won’t fool anyone over four).
-Yet it’s also straight-faced professional, faintly creepy and rather endearing, as families of personnel involved in a missile program (ah, for the certain uncertainty of the Cold War annihilation-approaches days) are understandably alarmed when their offspring discover a growing mass of alien goop in a cave and start acting odder than kids normally do (meanwhile it’s the grown-ups who are the ones designing stuff that will blow up the planet as the rocket project—‘the Thunderer’—will carry multiple nukes into orbit).
+Yet it’s also straight-faced professional, faintly creepy and rather endearing, as families of personnel involved in a missile program (ah, for the certain uncertainty of the Cold War annihilation-approaches days) are understandably alarmed when their offspring discover a growing mass of alien goop in a cave and start acting odder than kids normally do.
+Meanwhile the grown-ups are the ones designing stuff that will blow up the planet as the rocket project—‘the Thunderer’—will carry multiple nukes into orbit.
 Can the tots and their mind-melding master from beyond manage the madness?

 Director was Jack Arnold, who did the bona fide classics Creature From The Black Lagoon and The Incredible Shrinking Man.
 The cinematographer was Ernest Laszlo, hardly a slouch with credits like Judgement at Nuremberg and It’s A Mad, Mad, Mad, Mad World.